andypbarrett/seaice_radiative_transfer/readme.md

 code to be built as a library, which is called from python using the `ctypes` package.

+A full description of the original model can be found [here](https://opensky.ucar.edu/islandora/object/technotes:484)

 The easiest way to install the wrapper and model is using git.